chloekang234/Serverless-Data-Engineering-Pipeline/README.md

 - Open AWS S3 console, create a bucket called 'fangsentiment'(or whatever you want).
 But, the bucket name should be globally unique.

-2. Create Producer Lambda function
+### 2. Create Producer Lambda function

 The lambda function that reads from DynamoDB table and puts messages into SQS.
 It is triggered every minute by EventBridge

-* Created SAM application *
+- Created SAM application in 2 ways.
+You can choose whichever you want.

 **Create SAM app using CLI**